Physical Recovery After Stroke

 • Be Patient

-When it comes to slacklining, there’s no need to rush trying to progress to walking across the line.
-I’ve used the slackline off and on for over two-and-a-half years and it took well over a year before I could walk from one end to the other without the top support line.
+When it comes to slacklining, there’s no need to rush to try and walk across the line.
+I’ve used the slackline off and on for over two-and-a-half years, and it took well over a year before I could walk from one end to the other without the top support line.

 • Use a Training Line